iLib-js/conditionalInstall/README.md

 If you put "conditional-install" into the postinstall script, both npm and yarn will run the conditional installation whether you are doing `npm install` locally in your cloned git repo, or including your package into another package from the npm repository.

-In some cases, you only want to do conditional installation when running locally.
-To do that, put "conditional-install" into the "prepare" script instead:
+In some cases, you only want to do conditional installation when running locally during development.
+To do that, put "conditional-install" into the "prepare" script instead and include "conditional-install" in your `devDependencies` instead:

 ```json
 {